Link to Other

 Photo 143 is our program's entree point into the world of Digital Photography.
 It covers basic materials such as digital jargon and glossary, explains how digital cameras work and the best ways to achieve the maximum quality image.

-Primarily a photo "capture" class it also get into the basics of color management, digital printing and display, and, of course, into photo editing.
+Primarily a photo "capture" class it also get into the basics of color management, digital printing and display, and, of course, into photo editing just as you would be in the darkroom in a film-based class. if you have not already done so, download the Course Syllabus.
+We will be going over this in detail at the first class meeting.

 PLEASE NOTE: Other Sections of this course are taught by different Instructors who will have their own approach, assignments, and materials.
 The material below was created specifically for my own classes though in some cases it may overlap and be of some value or interest to other sections as well.